madsleejensen/nodejs_webframework/README.markdown

 If you want more control over your url mapping into controller / action names, the configuration file allows you to do so.
 See 'application/config/production.js' for an example.

+### Cookies

+Cookies can be accessed thru the `request` object
+	request.cookie('cookie_name', 'n/a'); // returns the value of cookie_name if present, else returns the value of the second parameter. request.cookie(); // returns a name-value map of all cookies.

+To set a cookie use the `response` object
+	response.setCookie('cookie_name', 'value', /* lifetime */ 60, /* domain */ null, /* path */ null);

+And to remove an existing cookie use
+	response.removeCookie('cookie_name', 'domain', 'path');

 ### Controllers

 Controllers are stored in 'application/controllers/' they should always inherit from the 'system/contentncube/controller.js'.
 The naming convention is that controller filenames should always be lowercase.